Egg Coated Bread

 Method:

 There are other imaginative ways to use leftover bread or rolls in cooking.
 They can be dried and made into breadcrumbs, fried to prepare croutons, or incorporated into sauces.
-We also use bread in poultry or game stuffing.
+We also use stale bread in poultry or game stuffing.

 Tell us what you think